CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 ### Implementation Tips

 **Testing Protocol**: Use a phased rollout strategy to reduce risks.
-Rodrigo Mantica emphasized, "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+Rodrigo Mantica emphasized, "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)

 For faster recovery, connect your rollback system to your CI/CD pipeline.
 This can reduce recovery time from hours to just minutes [\[1\]](https://capgo.app/).